hse-project/hse/CONTRIBUTING.md

 tar -czf hse.tar.gz hse
 ```

-### Python

-Some of the tests or tools may require various Python dependencies including
-[`hse-python`](https://github.com/hse-project/hse-python).
-At the root of the
-repository is a `pyproject.toml`, which is configured with Poetry to install
-python dependencies.
-Refer to the [README.md](./README.md#poetry)

 ### Git Hooks

 HSE has some Git hooks in its source tree that you are welcome to use.